Packers Elevating S Innis Gaines & RB Patrick Taylor

-The Green Bay Packers announced the elevation of S Innis Gaines and RB Patrick Taylor ahead of Week 1.
+The Packers announced on Saturday they are elevating S Innis Gaines and RB Patrick Taylor for Week 2.

+#Packers announce two gameday elevations for #GBvsATL & an injury update 📰 https://t.co/qzBLek8jDL

 Taylor, 24, wound up going undrafted out of Memphis back in 2020.
 He later signed a rookie contract with the Packers but was placed on non-football injury with a foot injury coming out of training camp.